IBE160/SG-418/proposal.md

     - Prompts during negotiation will include the agent's state, goals, and the full history of the current negotiation session.
     - The agents will NOT be told that this is a simulation, but will be instructed on what format to respond in and to consider all factors.
     - Few-shot examples for consistent output format.
+    - A **Prompt Quality Checklist** will be developed and used to ensure prompt specificity and consistency.
 -   **Rate Limiting:** The simulation will pause to wait for refreshed limits.
 Alternatively, an API key can be provided.
 -   **Fallback:** Automatic negotiation rejection.